Motorcycle safety technology: Motorcycle Stability Control (MSC)

 Developed by Bosch, Motorcycle Stability Control integrates ABS and traction control with six-axis IMU data to maintain stability during cornering and braking.
 It represents one of the first complete electronic safety ecosystems for motorcycles.

 Electronic suspension adjustment

-Systems such as BMW’s Dynamic ESA (Electronic Suspension Adjustment) automatically adapt damping and preload settings based on load, road surface, and riding mode, improving stability and comfort.
+Systems such as BMW's Dynamic ESA (Electronic Suspension Adjustment) automatically adapt damping and preload settings based on load, road surface, and riding mode, improving stability and comfort.

 Ride-by-wire and riding modes

 Modern motorcycles use electronic throttle control to deliver precise power response.
-Combined with selectable riding modes, such as “Rain,” “Sport,” or “Off-road”m these systems tailor throttle maps, traction control, and ABS settings to match conditions.
+Combined with selectable riding modes, such as "rain", "sport", or "off-road" these systems tailor throttle maps, traction control, and ABS settings to match conditions.

 Adaptive cruise control and radar assistance

 Introduced in the 2020s, radar-based adaptive cruise control maintains distance from other vehicles.
 Some systems integrate blind-spot detection and collision warnings, contributing to rider situational awareness.

 Passive safety systems

 Airbag systems

 Motorcycle airbags appear both on the vehicle and in rider equipment.
 Honda introduced the first on-board airbag on the Honda Gold Wing in 2006.
 Wearable airbag vests and jackets, such as those developed by Alpinestars and Dainese, use accelerometers to deploy within milliseconds of a collision.